Gore woman, 39, killed in crash on Christmas in Muskogee County

-A Gore woman was killed Christmas morning after her vehicle hit a tree in Muskogee County, the Oklahoma Highway Patrol reported.
+A Gore woman was killed Christmas morning when her vehicle hit a tree in Muskogee County, the Oklahoma Highway Patrol reported.

-Teresa Hardy, 39, was driving a 2009 Nissan Cube south on Oktaha Road a mile south of Summit in Muskogee County about 8:50 a.m.
-Saturday, when her vehicle departed the roadway and hit a tree.
+Teresa Hardy, 39, was driving a 2009 Nissan Cube south on Oktaha Road when her vehicle ran off the road and hit a tree a mile south of Summit about 8:50 a.m.
+Saturday.

 The vehicle traveled off the road for about 200 feet before hitting the tree.

-Hardy died at the scene from "massive injuries," troopers said.
-Hardy reportedly was not wearing a seatbelt at the time of the collision.
+Hardy died at the scene, troopers said.
+She reportedly was not wearing a seat belt.

 Tags